 Short Stories

 The novel Jonathan is currently working on is in a genre called ‘fictionalised memoir’.
 The idea is to weave a narrative into the random events of life and try to make them seem interconnected: a series of choices and consequences, as you’d find in a novel.
-Jonathan (ever the comedian!) likes to call it a ‘sorta-biography’ (geddit?) - a re-prioritised autobiography where it’s story first, truth second.
-Embellishing where necessary, and elaborating for effect.
+Jonathan (ever the comedian!) likes to call it a ‘sorta-biography’.

-As a kind of ‘proof of concept’, he’s written a few stand-alone short stories (ten-fifteen minute reads) about particular incidents/events/periods.
+As a kind of ‘proof of concept’, he’s written a few stand-alone short stories (ten-fifteen minute reads) about particular incidents/events/people, many of which have ben published online on such prestigious sites as The Lowestoft Chronicle (less ‘Suffolk’ than it sounds!), Close to the Bone, and The Memoirist.